microsoft/nni/docs/source/experiment/webui.rst

-* Intermediate Result Graph: you can see the default metric in this graph by clicking the intermediate button.
+* Intermediate Result chart: you can see the default metric in this chart by clicking the intermediate button.

 .. image:: ../../img/webui-img/intermediate.png